Arth - The Destination: Critical reception

 The film had a premiere event the same day of its release in Lahore.
 It failed to impress most of the critics and audience.

 For Dunya News, Maleeha Mengal praised the music but commented that the film "might soon be forgotten, without a perfect destination but for perfectly logical reasons."
-Tehreem Azeem praised Uzma Hassan, but criticized its bold scenes and dialogues and said that she would had a remote to forward the film.
+Tehreem Azeem praised Uzma Hassan, but criticized its bold scenes and dialogues and said that she wished she had had a remote to fast forward the film.
 Mahwash Ajaz rated 3 out of 5 stars and praised the film, while she too criticized some of its bold scenes.
 Dr Tooba Nawaz referred to the film as "masala movie" and too praised Uzma Hassan and film music.
 For The Express Tribune, Rahul Aijaz too praised the music and Hassan, but rated only 1.5 stars out of 5, saying "There is little entertainment and the message is clouded by amateurish technical errors".
 Syeda Fizza Hasan Rizvi rated 4 out of 5 stars and praised it, "the movie itself is one emotional rollercoaster ride where you will feel everything".

 Shahjehan Saleem of Something Haute rated it 3 stars out of 5 and said that the film "is far from a failure, but also far from perfection", adding, "Despite its shortcomings, the film's strong cast manages" to "veer it towards success."
 A reviewer from HIP said, "The look of the film is great, but the emotional connect is lacking apart from except probably [Hassan …] However, this film has stretched boundaries for the industry that is for sure."
 Ayesha Amin of The Nation praised the visual effects and music, but said, "The storyline was not well-defined […] The movie could have been simpler and better, instead of being so dramatic."
 Manal Faheem Khan of The News International said, "It's dramatic, has an urban flavour, an impressive star cast, is engaging and moves fast.
 But it's still a badly made film."
 Yusra Jabeen of DAWN Images praised only Hassan as "the only thing good about Arth 2", while she said that the film was "an absolute disservice" to the "original 1982 classic", as the "basic concept" was "completely let [gone]".
 Khurram Sohail of Dawn News praised the storytelling, but said that the music could be the only reason to fail the box office numbers.